auroraborie/deliverable-documents/deliverables/D4/review_template.md

 The readme was easy to follow as it was well formatted and had concise points on the features, installation, techstack, and collaboration standards.
 This helped the viewer get a good background on the features of the application and how they can install and/or contribute the application themselves.

 It was easy to read and follow the readme as the document followed good formatting with prominent titles and subpoints.
-Additionally, the content of the readme included instructive and explanatory text on the key features and installation of the application.

 Overall, there were no technical or major writing errors.
 The only point that may lead to confusion was that under key features, they list PDF generator as a feature.
-However, this is not yet implemented due to packaging issues with Electron as mentioned in their demo.
-Perhaps a note in the readme of the features still in development would be more accurate.
+However, this is not yet implemented.

-As mentioned before, since some of the features are still in development, it may be more clear if the team included a 'to be implemented' section and 'implemented' features section.
+Since some of the features are still in development, it may be more clear if the team included a 'to be implemented' section and 'implemented' features section.
 This can also help in informing future collaborators of the work that they can do, and avoid using the functionalities that do not yet work.

 The use of diagrams would also help improve the quality of the documentation.
 Visuals of the backend architecture in the readme, along with pictures of the UI and its graphical display rendering would help the first time user understand the application more hollistically.